 Every time we visit Hueco Tanks, we make the pilgrimage to Cave Kiva.
 It’s undeniably a sacred place, and we always have it to ourselves.

-~Click on the photos for a larger version and to access a slideshow~
+~Click on the photos for a larger version~

 Hueco Tanks offers guided tours to restricted areas of the park.
 Our favorite is “Tour #2” because it showcases some of the most extraordinary and colorful masks in the park.
 I wrote about this hike and tips for signing up for the guided tours (which require advance reservations) in our post “In Search Of The Starry-Eyed Man.”

 This time, we repeated Tour #1, which is the default tour for guided hikes.
 It’s a fun hike that involves some scrambling and visits a variety of pictographs, including an array of rock paintings left behind by the Mescalero Apache.
 We had an excellent guide, and once again, were impressed with the quality of the tour (which, by the way, is a bargain at $2 per person).